bmarsh9/kubegaze/index.md

 Server Version: version.Info{Major:"1", Minor:"22+", GitVersion:"v1.22.5-3+b58e143d1dbf57", GitCommit:"b58e143d1dbf57f62d11660e24ddcd7f56e5abf3", GitTreeState:"clean", BuildDate:"2022-01-18T14:53:07Z", GoVersion:"go1.16.13", Compiler:"gc", Platform:"linux/amd64"}
 ```

 ##### Warning: The installation guide below is for a quick set up in Development.
-The default certs/secrets used within the files should not be used in production and TLS cert validation should be enabled
+The default certs/secrets used within the files should not be used in production and TLS cert validation should be enabled.
+The webhook is also (by default) configured to fail open and does not block anything.

 ##### Install the server
 1. Clone the repo